Eames & Young Architectural Photographs

 The Digital Library Team met in several working groups to recommend a content management system, scanning resolution, intellectual property rights, metadata fields, and scanning workflow.

 The scanning resolution for these photographs is 600ppi (dpi).
-This resolution was determined after reviewing the recommendations of several other organizations, including the Library of Congress, National Archives and Records Administration, and the Universities of Virginia, Michigan, Indiana, and California.
+This resolution was determined after reviewing the recommendations of several other organizations, including the Library of Congress, the National Archives and Records Administration, and the Universities of Virginia, Michigan, Indiana, and California.

 Metadata fields were determined based on a review of Dublin Core and the University of Kansas template for art and cultural objects.
 An attempt was made to create fields usable by art and architectural objects.